sarychev90/FIX_Docker_Java/README.md

 	docker-compose up

 Note: for sending data you may use API of fix client controller.
+A Swagger-based OpenAPI interface is available in the project.
+After deploying the project, the user can get acquainted in detail with the structure of the REST services methods at the link: http://localhost:8081/swagger-ui.html